sacarlson/stellar_utility/multi-sign-server/readme.md

     * txid: if txid input is present it will override all other input values and just get this txid as the return
     * source_address: source_address of the transaction target account to search
     * destination_address: destination_address of the transaction target account search
-    * memo_text: only list if memo_text matches text memo in transaction or if memo_text is nil then memo will just be ingnored
+    * memo_text: only list if memo_text matches text memo in transaction or if memo_text is nil then memo will just be ignored
     * offset: offset in search results to allow paging through more than 10 resulting transactions in a searchs

   * Values return: